wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 38 And have trampled upon science , mutilated the monuments of art and industry , destroyed the archives of your nation and burnt your books with fire ;

-39 For your benefit , and for the benefit of my country , I will give unto you my whole Library , which I have selected with care , from my youth upwards ; and whatever in your judgment shall be the value thereof , that will I accept.
+39 For your benefit , and for the benefit of my country , I will give unto you my whole Library , which I have selected with care , from my youth upwards ; and whatever in your judgment shall be the value thereof , that will I accept.*

+* Mr. Jefferson left it to Congress to make him what compensation they thought proper for his Library.

 40 I am well stricken in , years , and must shortly sleep with my fathers ; but the last wish of my heart shall be the welfare of my country.